This page includes policy information for schools.

 - organising second-hand book and uniform schemes

-- organising fundraising activities.• Helping to cater or work at fundraising activities
+- helping to cater or work at fundraising activities

 - assisting in the preparation of school newsletters, handbooks and calendars

-- channeling parent views to school leadership about school policies that have been identified by the school for review, such as anti-bullying, codes of behaviour, etc.
+- channeling parent views to school leadership about school policies that have been identified by the school for review, such as anti-bullying, codes of behaviour

 - promoting cultural and social diversity by encouraging membership and participation of all parents in parents’ clubs.